HubSpot SEO Review 2026: Pricing, Features & Honest Verdict

 An honest HubSpot SEO tools review covering Marketing Hub pricing ($890+/mo), SEO limitations, and better alternatives for dedicated SEO auditing in 2026.

-HubSpot includes SEO tools in its Marketing Hub Professional plan ($890/month) — making it one of the most expensive ways to get basic SEO capabilities.
+HubSpot includes SEO tools in its Marketing Hub Professional plan at $890/month.
 Strengths: seamless CRM integration, topic cluster strategy, excellent reporting.
 Weaknesses: shallow site auditing (no full crawl), limited keyword database, basic rank tracking.
-Best for teams already paying for HubSpot Marketing Hub who want built-in SEO.
-For dedicated SEO auditing, CrawlRaven ($49/month) or Semrush ($139/month) deliver far more depth at a fraction of the cost.
+One of the most expensive ways to get basic SEO capabilities.

 HubSpot SEO at a glance: key takeaways